Air duct sealing is an important step in energy efficiency.

 - The duct may not have been properly sealing during initial installation.

-All of these issues can be corrected by our trained air conditioning technicians and installers.
+All of these issues can be corrected by our trained air duct repair technicians and installers.

 The duct work shown on the left is installed in the correct manner.
 Notice the white ring of mastic that seals the area where the flexible duct meets the duct board mixing box.
 The duct in the top right area is securely strapped up so there are no kinks that would reduce air flow.
 The picture on the right shows a return air chase that is open to the attic.
 Insulation and debris has fallen from the attic to the bottom of the chase.